-In some cases, you may also need your vet to help you with the DNA test, with some tests requiring a blood test for your pooch.
+In some cases, you may also need your vet to help you with the DNA test.
+Some tests do require a blood sample from your pooch.

 Their pedigree and breeding

-Giving your pet a DNA test can also make sure that your pet is a pedigree, which can be a concern for people who are looking to enter their pet into competitions or who have paid a premium for their pet’s breed.
+Giving your pet a DNA test can also make sure that your pet is a pedigree.
+This can be a concern for people who are looking to enter their pet into competitions or who have paid a premium for their pet’s breed.

-Getting a DNA test can help to put your mind at rest and can ensure that you will be able to enter your pet into competitions and trials without any issues.
+Getting a DNA test can help to put your mind at rest.
+It can ensure that you will be able to enter your pet into competitions and trials without any issues.

-Additionally, if you are planning to breed from your pet, finding out about their genealogy is vital to make sure that their offspring are purebred and that you do not end up in-breeding your pet with another of their family tree.
+Additionally, if you are planning to breed from your pet, finding out about their genealogy is vital to make sure that their offspring are purebred.
+This will mean that you do not end up in-breeding your pet with another of their family tree.

-This will enable you to make the most of your breeding schemes and will ensure that you can give the people that you are selling to the breed that they are looking for.
+This will enable you to make the most of your breeding schemes.
+And it will also ensure that you can give the people that you are selling to the breed that they are looking for.

-Finding out your beloved pet’s background can help to keep them healthy and happy and can ensure that you can give them the best care possible, as well as letting their vet know of any threats to their health.
+Finding out your beloved pet’s background can help to keep them healthy and happy.
+It can ensure that you give them the best care possible, as well as letting their vet know of any threats to their health.

 If you liked this article then you may also like to read my Why Not Get A Dog DNA Breed Test article.